Captain Vorpatril's Alliance: Plot

-During a stay in the planet Komarr, Captain Ivan Vorpatril is recruited by Byerly Vorrutyer, an undercover agent of Imperial Security, to find out the identity of a young woman named Tej, connected to his investigation, who he believes may be in danger.
+During a stay on the planet Komarr, Captain Ivan Vorpatril is recruited by Byerly Vorrutyer, an undercover agent of Imperial Security, to find out the real identity of a young woman named Tej, connected to his investigation, whom he believes may be in danger.

-Ivan visits her workplace and flirts with her, asking her on a date, but he is rejected.
-After he follows her back to her building, she lets him into her apartment and he is attacked by her companion, a genetically modified woman named Rish.
+Ivan visits her workplace and flirts with her, asking her on a date, but is rejected.
+After he follows her back to her building, she lets him into her apartment, where he is ambushed by her companion, a genetically modified woman named Rish.
 He spends the night tied to a chair in their apartment while they decide what to do with him.
-When two men break into the apartment Ivan manages to alert the women, who stun the intruders.
+When two men break in, Ivan manages to alert the women, who stun the intruders.
 Ivan then offers his own flat as a safe place for them.

 The women's persecutors accuse them of illegally entering Komarr and simultaneously accuse Ivan of kidnapping them, using the police investigation of these crimes to track them.
-A few days later, while the police are breaking into his apartment, Ivan hastily marries Tej and hires Rish as her employee, to give them both a legal status in Komarr.
+A few days later, while the police force their way into his apartment, Ivan hastily marries Tej and hires Rish as her employee to give them legal protection.

-Tej reveals that she is the youngest daughter of Baron Cordonah from Jackson's Whole, a planet based on laissez-faire free market economics where what would be illegal activities elsewhere abound.
-House Cordonah had been recently taken over by force by a competitor, who put a price on the life or capture of the remaining members of the House, making bounty hunters track them all the way to Komarr.
-Now as part of the family of a High Vor lord, Tej and Rish travel with Ivan to Barrayar, where the two women can be more secure.
+Tej reveals that she is the youngest daughter of Baron Cordonah from Jackson's Whole, a planet based on laissez-faire free market economics where what would be crimes elsewhere abound.
+House Cordonah had been recently taken over by force by a competitor, who put a price on the remaining members of the House, making bounty hunters track them all the way to Komarr.
+Now as part of the family of a high Vor lord, Tej and Rish travel with Ivan to Barrayar.